 When configuring a BitmapBaseDir registry entry, make sure that the folder and drive letter specified exist.
-If configured with a drive letter that does not exist, the following message will be received upon system boot up:
+If configured with a drive letter that does not exist, DataKeeper will use a number of mechanisms to inform the user that BitmapBaseDir is not configured correctly.
+These mechanisms include the following: